foundry-rs/book/src/zksync-specifics/limitations/broadcast.md

 forge script script/FooTest.s.sol:FooScript ... --zksync --rpc-url https://sepolia.era.zksync.dev --broadcast
 ```

 Here the recorded transactions `tx1` and `tx2` would be batched as a single transaction with appropriate nonces.
-However, upon broadcasting to a ZKsync network, `tx2` may be executed before `tx1` which would cause a revert.
+However, upon broadcasting to a ZKsync network, `tx2` may be executed before `tx1`, which would cause a revert.

-To circumvent this, the `--slow` flag may be used to sequentially send the transactions to the rpc endpoint, which keeps them in-order.
+To circumvent this, the `--slow` flag may be used to sequentially send the transactions to the RPC endpoint, which keeps them in order.

 ```bash
 forge script script/FooTest.s.sol:FooScript ... --zksync --rpc-url https://sepolia.era.zksync.dev --broadcast --slow